Three ways to cover a graph: Global, Local, and Folded Linear Arboricity

-\begin{conjecture}{Local Linear Arboricity Conjecture (LLAC):} The local linear arboricity of any simple graph with maximum degree $\Delta$ is either $\lceil \frac{\Delta}{2} \rceil$ or $\lceil \frac{\Delta+1}{2} \rceil$. \end{conjecture}
+\begin{conjecture}{Local Linear Arboricity Conjecture (LLAC):} The local linear arboricity of any simple graph with $H$ maximum degree $\Delta(H)$ is either $\left\lceil \frac{\Delta(H)}{2} \right\rceil$ or $\left\lceil \frac{\Delta(H)+1}{2} \right\rceil$. \end{conjecture}

-\begin{obs} To prove LAC or LLAC it would suffice to consider $\Delta$-regular graphs with $\Delta$ odd: Regularity is obtained by considering a $\Delta$-regular supergraph of $G$.
-If $\Delta$ is even, say $\Delta = 2k$, one can find a spanning linear forest $L_{k+1}$ in $G$~\cite{Gul-86}, remove it from the graph, and complement $L_{k+1}$ by a cover $L_1,\ldots,L_k$ in the remaining graph on maximum degree $\Delta-1 = 2k-1$. \end{obs}
+\begin{obs} To prove LAC or LLAC it suffices to consider regular graphs of odd degree: Regularity is obtained by considering a $\Delta(H)$-regular supergraph of $H$.
+If $\Delta(H)$ is even, say $\Delta(H) = 2k$, one can find a spanning linear forest $L_{k+1}$ in $H$~\cite{Gul-86}, remove it from the graph, and extend $L_{k+1}$ by a cover $L_1,\ldots,L_k$ in the remaining graph of maximum degree $\Delta(H)-1 = 2k-1$. \end{obs}

-If $G$ is $\Delta$-regular with $\Delta$ odd, then LLAC states that $G = \bigcup_{i \in [k]} L_i$ with every vertex being an endpoint of exactly one path.
-While LAC additionally requires that the paths can be colored with $\lceil \frac{\Delta}{2} \rceil$ colors such that no two paths that share a vertex receive the same color.
+If $H$ is regular with odd degree, then LLAC states that $H = \bigcup_{i \in [k]} L_i$ with every vertex being an endpoint of exactly one path.
+LAC additionally requires that the paths can be colored with $\left\lceil \frac{\Delta(H)}{2} \right\rceil$ colors such that no two paths that share a vertex receive the same color.
 We will see in later sections that sometimes the coloring is the crucial and difficult task.